Yahohohohohoho/agigit/README.md

 1. The first one is to address the storage issue of large models by implementing model compression and model pruning algorithms, thereby using less space to store large models.

-2. The second one is to achieve decentralized storage of git through Move contracts.
+2. The second one is to achieve decentralized storage of git through Move contracts.Storing data on a decentralized chain offers the following advantages: Security and Tamper Resistance，Transparency and Traceability, Decentralized trust and ...

+> If you are intertested in the decentralized storage  benefits, you can read this blog, which happens recently. 👉  [Urgent: Secret Backdoor Found in XZ Utils Library, Impacts Major Linux Distros](https://thehackernews.com/2024/03/urgent-secret-backdoor-found-in-xz.html)

 ## File structure